Insider tip Tenerife: banana plantations

 Arrival to the Tenerife banana plantations

-Arrival by plane*.
-There is an airport in the north and in the south of the island.
+For example, book your flight here.* There are airports in both the north and south of the island.

 Cheap Car Hire - Book Fast and Easy! *